 If you accept your Federal Direct Loan(s) and you are a new borrower at UD, you will be required to complete a Federal Direct Loan Master Promissory Note (MPN) and Direct Loan Entrance Counseling at StudentLoans.gov.
 Failure to do so will keep your loan from disbursing to your account, and ultimately in the cancellation of your loan.

-but you are classified as a Texas resident and therefore are eligible to pay the Texas in-state tuition rate, use this 2011-2012 TASFA application (PDF).
+but you are classified as a Texas resident and therefore are eligible to pay the Texas in-state tuition rate, use the 2013-14 TASFA application (PDF) (2014/15 version coming soon).
 To use this application, your classification as a Texas resident must not be due to a waiver, such as an in-state scholarship or an assistantship.

 The federal government randomly selects students for verification.
 University of Dallas is required to verify the information submitted on the FAFSA before any federal and or state aid can be offered.
 Your Student Aid Report from the Department of Education will tell you if you are selected for the verification process.

 When completing your FAFSA online, you have the option of automatically retrieving your income and tax data from the Internal Revenue Service and having it transferred to your FAFSA.
 The IRS Data Retrieval Tool is the preferred method to complete the FAFSA.
 The IRS Data Retrieval Tool is the fastest and easiest option and will satisfy the tax transcript requirement.

 If you are required to request a tax transcript from the IRS (please see the Verification Worksheet), you may do one of the following:

 Paper request- IRS Form 4506T-EZ (recommended).
 This option will allow you to have the tax return sent directly to